MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Sensitive_Information_Types.md

 7. Close the Notepad window.

-8. In **Microsoft Edge**, the Office 365 Compliance Center tab should still be open.
+8. In **Microsoft Edge**, the Microsoft 365 compliance center tab should still be open.
 If so, select it and proceed to the next step.
 If you closed it, then in a new tab, navigate to **https://compliance.microsoft.com**.

 9. In the left navigation pane select **Data classification**, then select the **Sensitive info types** tab.